 It is the school's policy that children should be enabled to show what they know rather than what they do not know in tests and exams.
-Extra time is allowed when an Educational Psychologist or Specialist Assessor has recommended this and sufficient summative assessment evidence has been collated, by the SENCO, to support this recommendation.
+Extra time is allowed when an Educational Psychologist or Specialist Assessor has recommended this.
+As a school we are also able to make exam concessions usch as extra time and using a laptop are a pupil's normal way of working.